I-Ocean/common-metadata/coordinateVariables.md

 # Coordinate Variables

-Properties that align variables such as time and geographical position.
+This section contains properties that common to variables that align observations such as time, geographical position and depth.

 To request additions or changes please raise a new [GitHub issue](https://github.com/I-Ocean/common-metadata/issues/new)